 DELIVERY PLAN: SERVICE SUPPORT No. Objective Strategic Objective Owner Ву 2.1 Support the Faculty of Pre-Hospital Care, via their Clinical and Training Standards Boards to continually improve medical standards.
-1,2&3 Andy Dixon/ Ian Marritt Annually 2.2 Expand the Approved Training Provider Scheme, for recognition of organisations achievement of Rescue Standards and National Operational Guidance (NOG) delivery.
-1 lan Marritt Annually 2.3 Continued development and expansion of the UKRO Academy Vehicle Extrication Modules.
+1,2&3 Andy Dixon/ Ian Marritt Annually 2.2 Develop an UKRO approved Instructor Programme 1 lan Marritt Annually 2.3 Continued development and expansion of the UKRO Academy Vehicle Extrication Modules.
 1,2&3 lan Marritt Annually 2.4 Creation of UKRO Academy Modules relating to Trauma Care/ Management.
 1,2&3 lan Marritt June 2025 2.5 Begin development of UKRO Academy Modules for other Rescue Disciplines 1,2&3 lan Marritt June 2025 2.6 Provide opportunities for Road Safety partners to participate in UKRO events, educating both rescue/trauma professionals and the attending public.
 1,2&3 Dan Quin Annually 2.7 Review of the National and Regional Challenge Handbooks and associated Memorandum of Understandings for Challenge Hosts.
-2 Guy Goodman Annually 2.8 Combine each National Challenge with a NFCC Conference.
-1&3 Board Lead - Neil Odin 2.9 Identify opportunities for the technological advancement of UKRO practices, to improve the quality of feedback from Rescue Challenges, at an individual, team and event/sector level.
+2 Sam Burton Annually 2.8 Combine each National Challenge with a NFCC Conference.
+1&3 Board 2.9 Identify opportunities for the technological advancement of UKRO practices, to improve the quality of feedback from Rescue Challenges, at an individual, team and event/sector level.
 3 lan Marritt Annually 2.10 Ensure that the assessing process is of the same quality across all Rescue Disciplines and to develop our staff to ensure that that any implemented system is maintained and complied with.
-2 Andy Dixon/ Ian Marritt Annually 2.11 Engage with Firefighter and Supervisory Manager Apprenticeship Providers, including End Point Assessors, to maximise the use of the RCC in Development Programmes.
-1&2 Dan Quin/lan Marritt February 2025 2.12 Publish the developed 'Assessment of Road Risk' methodology to UK FRSs, to support their Community Risk Management Plan (CRMP) creation and implementation.
-2 Dan Quin/Ian Marritt October 2024
+2 Andy Dixon Annually 2.11 Engage with Firefighter and Supervisory Manager Apprenticeship Providers, including End Point Assessors, to maximise the use of the RCC in Development Programmes.
+1&2 Dan Quin/Ian Marritt June 2025 2.12 Publish the developed 'Assessment of Road Risk' methodology to UK FRSs, to support their Community Risk Management Plan (CRMP) creation and implementation.
+2 Dan Quin/lan Marritt June 2025

 DELIVERY PLAN: SERVICE SUPPORT No. Objective Strategic Objective Owner Ву 2.13 Review the RCC Delivery Model, learning from feedback and recent experiences, to create a suite of event options.
-2 Andy Dixon October 2024 2.14 Incorporation of the relevant NFCC Operations and Prevention Committee Leads, to participate within the National Rescue Challenge, aligned to their individual Rescue Discipline.
-1,2&3 Neil Odin/ Dan Quin February 2025 2.15 Establish representation from each Fire and Rescue Service in the UK, at the next National Rescue Challenge.
-1&2 Mark Baxter/ Sam Burton February 2025 2.16 Each Ambulance Service in the UK, to enter a team within the National Rescue Challenge, Trauma Care/Management Rescue Discipline.
-1,2&3 Mark Baxter/ Sam Burton February 2025 2.17 Provide personal development opportunities to UKRO personnel, through the delivery of International Development Programme (IDP) projects and activities.
+2 Andy Dixon June 2025 2.14 Incorporation of the relevant NFCC Operations and Prevention Committee Leads, to participate within the National Rescue Challenge, aligned to their individual Rescue Discipline.
+1,2&3 Dan Quin June 2025 2.15 Establish representation from each Fire and Rescue Service in the UK, at the next National Rescue Challenge.
+1&2 Mark Baxter/ Sam Burton February 2026 2.16 Each Ambulance Service in the UK, to enter a team within the National Rescue Challenge, Trauma Care/Management Rescue Discipline.
+1,2&3 Mark Baxter/ Sam Burton February 2026 2.17 Provide personal development opportunities to UKRO personnel, through the delivery of International Development Programme (IDP) projects and activities.
 1&2 Cameron Black Annually 2.18 Work with vehicle and equipment manufacturers to support their product research and development.
 3 lan Greenman Annually 2.19 Each Directorate to create and implement an individual Succession Plan, coordinated through OMDC for consistency of recruitment.
-Board Annually 2.20 Review and recommunicate the expectations of Assessors, Rescue Discipline Leads, etc. for clear understanding of the organisational requirements 1&2 Andy Dixon/ Ian Marritt October 2024 2.21 Create a set of 'Organisational Values' for volunteers to professionally exemplify 2 Guy Goodman October 2024 2.22 Review and revise the UKRO Funding Model and support provided for National Rescue Challenge hosts.
-Board October 2024 2.23 Liaise with NFCC to see what additional administrative and/or system support the NFCC could provide.
-Neil Odin October 2024
+Board Annually 2.20 Review and recommunicate the expectations of Assessors, Rescue Discipline Leads, etc. for clear understanding of the organisational requirements 1&2 Andy Dixon/ Ian Marritt October 2025 2.21 Create a set of 'Organisational Values' for volunteers to professionally exemplify 2 Sarah Mason October 2025 2.22 Review and revise the UKRO Funding Model and support provided for National Rescue Challenge hosts.
+Board October 2025 2.23 Liaise with NFCC to see what additional administrative and/or system support the NFCC could provide.
+Dan Quin October 2025